dawn-search/dawnsearch/doc/searching.md

 # Searching the Network

-- Arecibo first calculates the embedding of the query string, and quantizes it.
+- DawnSearch first calculates the embedding of the query string, and quantizes it.
 - The query is sent to the closest node we know of, with a cutoff distance and a max number of results.
 - If the node has these results, it sends them back.
 Otherwise it sends a list of nodes that are closer to the search.
 - We can then contact these nodes.